 A guide to children's literature including resources at the State Library and elsewhere

-In 2015 the Library hosted a Literary Studies Intern from Deakin University, Stephanie Walden, to create an additional page for this guide.
-The outcome of her assessable project is the Graphic Novels page in this guide.
+Literary Studies Intern (2015) from Deakin University, Stephanie Walden, created the Graphic Novels page in this guide.

 Welcome to the State Library of Victoria's guide to finding children's books and doing research in children's literature.